Goncalo-N/Goncalo-N/README.md

 ## I'm a Student and Developer.
 - 🔭 Bachelor's Degree in Informatic engineering in 2024
 - 🌱 I’m currently trying to learn more about modern frameworks and APIs
-- 🥅 2025 Goals: Cosistency on LeetCode, learning and recognizing the use of algorithms.
+- 🥅 2025 Goals: Consistency on LeetCode, learning and recognizing the use of algorithms.
 Also getting work experience.
 <br>
 <details>
   <summary>GitHub Stats</summary>